NebraLtd/Smart-LoRa-Gateway/Documentation/Nebra-Smart-Gateway-Datasheet-manual.md

 #### M-PCIE Pinout

+The M-PCIE Connector is connected to the USB HUB for data, and has connection to the SIM slot in the following configuration.

 #### "RPi Style" Header Pinout
+The Raspberry Pi Header takes the form factor of the 40 Pin Raspberry Pi header however is not fully electrically compatible.
+Due to GPIO pins being used on other parts of the board.

+Only the first 24 Pins are wired, but are then in the same pinout as the Raspberry Pi header.
+The pinout is as follows.

+A majority of add-ons will work with this header, we recommend you check the pinout of the add-on you wish to use on <https://pinout.xyz/>

 #### LoRa Module Pinout
+The LoRa Module Pinout takes the mechanical form factor of a M-PCIE module however is not electrically compatible, instead it is designed in the Pinout to be compatible with the following LoRa Modules:
+* RAK833
+* RAK2247

+The electrical pinout is as follows:

 #### Daughterboard Connector Pinout
+The Daughterboard connector is of our own specification, it allows us in the future to create new daughterboards for other SBCs.

+The electrical pinout is as follows:

 ## Chapter 2 - Hardware Assembly